Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 Louis Ginzberg’s collection of Jewish legends (published 1909), while not presented as facts, provide glimpses of ancient culture which we in our own imaginations cannot conjure.

 Cain…endeavored, therefore, to immortalize his name by means of monuments, and he became a builder of cities [this is a known practice of later civilizations, famously but certainly not only Egypt].
 The first of them he called Enoch, after his son, because it was at the birth of Enoch that he began to enjoy a measure of rest and peace.
 Besides, he founded six other cities [including, according to legend, Kabul in Afghanistan]...This building of cities was a godless deed, for he surrounded them with a wall, forcing his family to remain within.
+[Sounds like the first recorded incidence of domestic violence.]
 All his other doings were equally impious.
 The punishment God had ordained for him did not effect any improvement.
 He sinned in order to secure his own pleasure, though his neighbors suffered injury thereby.
 He augmented his household substance by rapine and violence; he excited his acquaintances to procure pleasures and spoils by robbery, and he became a great leader of men into wicked courses.
 He also introduced a change in the ways of simplicity wherein men had lived before, and he was the author of measures and weights.
 And whereas men lived innocently and generously while they knew nothing of such arts, he changed the world into cunning craftiness.

 At the very least, urban economies built on consumerism distract people from the kingdom of heaven priorities.
 At the worst, they cause terrible suffering.